stumph3/defang3r/README.md

 After running the script:

-`./url_defanger.sh links.txt`
+`./url_defanger.sh testurls1.txt`

-You would find a new file named `links-defang3d.txt` in the same directory containing:
+You would find a new file named `testurls1-defang3d.txt` in the same directory containing:
 ```
 hxxp://example[.]com
 hxxps://google[.]com